jvalcher/termfu/README.md

-# gdb-tuiffic
+# termIDE
-An easy-to-configure ncurses frontend for GDB
+An easy-to-configure tui frontend for debugging and more